analytiq-hub/sigagent.github.io/_posts/2023-04-01-conway-game-of-life.md

 categories: python
 ---

 This is a Python implementation of the Conway Game of Life.
+Implemented in VSCode with Github Copilot (or, rather, by Github Copilot, mostly).

 ```
 # Conway's Game of Life